Ankit8125/HandWrittenNotes/README.md

 # HandWrittenNotes
-Backup of All my handwritten notes.
-Learn and innovate :)
+A curated collection of all my handwritten notes.
+Let's Learn and innovate :)

-You might need to download the file, as pdf preview is not available!
-Sorry guys !!
+- Files are available in PDF format for easy download and offline access.
+- For large files, download the PDF if preview isn’t available.